kruglov-dmitry/kruglov-dmitry/README.md

 I build software and teams that build software (with joy).

-Data, backend, distributed systems.
+(Big)Data, backend, distributed systems.
 Performance tuning.
-Lately a lot of flutter based development.
+Lately: FastAPI with a bit of Rust and Terraform.

 </td>

 <td>

-### What I am about?
+### What I care about

 - **KISS** > DRY
 - **TEAM** >> IC
 - **LEARN** => **GROWTH**
-- **PRODUCT** mentality among engs
+- Engineers who think in **PRODUCT** terms

 extended list is [here](https://github.com/kruglov-dmitry/about)
 </td>